spilman6/courses/pages/modern-javascript/selecting-dom-elements.md

 <details open>
 	<summary class="video">Show/Hide Video</summary>
 	<div class="video-container">
-		<iframe src="https://www.youtube.com/embed/" width="100%" height="100%" frameborder="0"
+		<iframe src="https://www.youtube.com/embed/LrX_aqDzScQ" width="100%" height="100%" frameborder="0"
 			allowfullscreen allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture">
 		</iframe>
 	</div>
 </details>

-You can find the starter code [here](https://github.com/fvtc/js-ryans-webpage).
-Remember to fork the repository before cloning it down to your local machine.
+Here is the link to fork the [starter code repo](https://github.com/fvtc/js-ryans-webpage/fork).
+Feel free to change the name of the repo.
+Once you have forked the repo, you can clone it down to your local machine using `git clone <repo-url-from-github>`.

 # The Document Object Model (DOM)